|

 truly a botanical name and the real name (Microsorum musifolium

 or Microsorium musifolium) is the synonym!
-I think someone
+The first name the

 future names that are published in scientific literature (in error) then become

 synonyms.
 Trade names are never considered synonyms!
-The name

 ‘Crocodylus' is a registered trade name given the plant by the company in